Light tank: British

 The British withdrew their light tank designs from their armored divisions early in the war, but used some later designs for minor amphibious operations and airborne operations.
 In general they used armored cars for reconnaissance and the last of the light tank designs, the light tank Mk VIII "Harry Hopkins", was produced only in small numbers.

 Japan

 The Japanese made extensive use of light tanks, primarily for infantry support and scouting.
-They were much better suited to jungle warfare than larger designs, such as the Type 95 Ha-Go light tank.
+They were much better suited to jungle warfare than larger designs.
+The Type 95 Ha-Go light tank was the main light tank used during the Second Sino-Japanese War, at the Battles of Khalkhin Gol against the Soviet Union, and in the Second World War.
+It proved sufficient against infantry but was not effective against other tanks.
+Approximately 2,300 were produced.